Asif-shah786/ai-real-estate-advisor/reports/literature_review.md

 • **Personalisation and Adaptation**: User-specific preferences and search history can be incorporated to provide more relevant and personalised responses.

 • **Fallback Mechanisms**: Robust error handling and fallback strategies ensure system reliability even when primary retrieval or generation components fail.

+Our implementation successfully demonstrates these advanced RAG capabilities through a production-ready system that incorporates hybrid retrieval (BM25 + dense embeddings), contextual compression reranking, and comprehensive fallback mechanisms.
+The system achieves the target performance metrics established in our research objectives, validating the theoretical foundations established in the literature.

 2.5 Large Language Models: Capabilities, Limitations, and Applications